AdobeDocs/campaign-standard.en/help/channels/using/getting-started-with-transactional-msg.md

 For more on this step, see [Site integration](../../administration/using/configuring-transactional-messaging.md#integrating-the-triggering-of-the-event-in-a-website).

-### Result {#result}
+### Step 4 - Message delivery {#message-delivery}

+Once all of these steps have been carried out, the message can be delivered as follows.

 <table>
 <tr>
 <td class="noborder"><img src="assets/do-not-localize/icon_notification.svg" width="60px"></td>
-<td class="noborder"><p>Once all of these steps have been carried out, as soon as a user leaves the site without ordering the products in their cart, they automatically receive a notification email.</p></td>
+<td class="noborder"><p><br>As soon as a user leaves the site without ordering the products in their cart, they automatically receive a notification email.</p></td>
 </tr>
 </table>

 ## Key steps {#key-steps}

-The main steps when creating and managing personalized transactional messages in Adobe Campaign are summarized in the chart below:
+The main steps when creating and managing personalized transactional messages in Adobe Campaign are summarized in the chart below.

 ![](assets/message-center-overview.png)